annmoon/annmoon.github.com/_posts/2015-11-08-OpenLDAP-Server-Setup.md

 tags:
 ---

 * This DOC is for basic openldap server setting.
-For TLS, sudoers, password policy setting, you can find another posting.
+For [TLS](https://annmoon.github.io/2015/11/08/OpenLDAP-TLS/ "TLS"), sudoers, password policy setting, you can find another(link) posting.

 ### Install package